Brighton Holistics Community Project – South Africa

 Items already taken out to South Africa for the community projects

-- 70kg (three large suitcases) of fabric, wool and sewing equipment.
+- 4 large suitcases of fabric, wool and sewing equipment.
 Given to the Lakeland Development Community Centre.

-- 40kg (1 medium and one small suitcase) of clothes and shoes.
+- 2 large suitcases of clothes and shoes.
 Given to the Local community church.

 - 1 sewing machine donated by Mercedes from Cath Kidston.
 Given to the Lakeland Development Community Centre.

-Still to take we have 13 large bin bags of clothes and 12 bags of fabric, wool etc….
+We have 13 large bin bags of clothes and 12 bags of fabric, wool etc. still to take out to South Africa.

 If you feel that you would like to help us with this work by making a contribution, please don’t hesitate to give us a call or drop us an email.
 Please click here to make contact